pavel-demin/eclypse-z7-notes/sdr-receiver-hpsdr.md

  - [HPSDR - USB Data Protocol](https://github.com/TAPR/OpenHPSDR-SVN/raw/master/Documentation/USB_protocol_V1.58.doc)

-This application requires that the Zmod ADC is connected to the ZMOD A connector of the Eclypse Z7 board.
+This application requires that the Zmod Digitizer is connected to the ZMOD A connector of the Eclypse Z7 board.

 Hardware
 -----